lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 # Getting Started

-Setting up Lite XL is easy and takes about 2 MB of internet bandwidth.
+Setting up Lite XL is easy.
-Lite XL comes in `.zip` or `.tar.gz` packages depending on the platform.
+Lite XL comes in `.zip` or `.tar.gz` packages and installers depending on the platform.

-Lite XL also ships packages with extra plugins, marked with `addons`.
-These packages provide better out-of-the-box experience.
+Lite XL packages marked with `addons` provide extra plugins that improve the out-of-the-box experience.

 ## Install